BounebRayan/Bare-metal-cluster-setup/readme.md

 ## Customization

-You can customize the Kubernetes cluster configuration by modifying the parameters in the `Vagrantfile` and the Ansible playbooks located in the `ansible` directory.
+You can customize the Kubernetes cluster configuration by modifying the parameters in the `Vagrantfile` and the Ansible playbooks located in the `kubernetes-setup` directory.

 ## Contributing